protco-tech/protco_docs/bluetooth/ble.md

 ## MTU

-Minimum MTU is 128
+Minimum required MTU is 128

-App requests MTU of 517
+Protco App requests MTU of 517

 Recommended device MTU is 512